Shared vs Personal Expenses: What Couples Should Split

 When couples start living together, one of the first financial questions that comes up is simple but important: which expenses should be shared and which should stay personal?

 Some costs benefit both partners, while others are individual choices.
-Understanding the difference between shared and personal expenses helps couples helps couples decide which household costs to split and which should remain personal.
+Understanding the difference between shared and personal expenses helps couples decide what to split and what to keep separate.

 What Are Shared Expenses?